 Chives

-When the weather gets a little tougher on the garden, there’s nothing better than an easy-going crop like Chives which can grow in (almost) any conditions.
-That being said, they do actually grow best in home-made compost.
+When the weather gets a little tougher on the garden, there’s nothing better than an easy-going crop like chives to satisfy your crop-growing itch.
+Chives can grow in (almost) any condition, but grow best in homemade compost.

-Chives will grow happily in containers or the herb garden, taking up minimal space in the process.
-Chives can also be grown in containers.
-Grow them indoors (on a windowsill) or outdoors.
-Seedlings will appear in a little as 2 weeks.
+Chives will grow happily in pots or containers both indoors (on a windowsill), outdoors, or in the herb garden, taking up minimal space in the process.
+The seedlings will appear in as little as 2 weeks.

-The best thing about Chives is that they’re low maintenance.
-Just make sure their soil stays consistently moist and they’ll give you a healthy harvest in no time!
+The best thing about chives is that they’re low maintenance – just make sure to keep the soil moist and they’ll give you a healthy harvest in no time!

 Garlic

-Tip: Growing 2-3 varieties of garlic to experiment with different flavours, sizes and aromas!
+TipThis autumn growing season, you could grow 2-3 varieties of garlic to experiment with different tasty flavours, sizes and aromas!

 Get started with our step-by-step guide for growing garlic.